Schmigadoon!: Release

 A trailer for the series was released on June 25, 2021.
 The first two episodes aired on Apple TV+ on July 16, followed by one new episode each subsequent Friday until season 1 ended with episode 6 on August 13, 2021.

-The first two episodes of the second season are scheduled to premiere on April 5, with episodes continuing to be released weekly until May 5, 2023.
+The first two episodes of the second season premiered on April 5, with episodes continuing to be released weekly until May 3, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, Schmigadoon! holds an approval rating of 89% based on 79 reviews, with an average rating of 7.4/10.
+On review aggregator website Rotten Tomatoes, season 1 of Schmigadoon! holds an approval rating of 89% based on 79 reviews, with an average rating of 7.4/10.
 The site's critical consensus reads, "Schmigadoon!'s clever inside-theater jokes may not be for everyone, but there's no denying the joy of seeing this talented ensemble sing (and dance!) their hearts out."
-On Metacritic, which uses a weighted average, the series has a score of 73 out of 100 based on 34 critics, indicating "generally favorable reviews".
+On Metacritic, which uses a weighted average, the series has a score of 77 out of 100 based on 48 critics, indicating "generally favorable reviews".
 In The Boston Globe, Matthew Gilbert noted the show's "underlying affection for musical theater [though it] makes ruthless fun of the conventions of show tunes. ...
 There is plenty of snark afoot.
 But the songs are also wittily written, and catchy.
 The choreography is top-notch and well-shot.
 And the cast members ... have an infectious enthusiasm."

+The second season of Schmigadoon! was met with critical acclaim.
+On Rotten Tomatoes, the second season holds an approval rating of 97% based on 34 reviews, with an average rating of 8.7/10.
+The site's critical consensus reads, "Schmigadoon! returns with more libido, pizzazz, and all the jazz in a sophomore season that improves upon what was already a nifty production."
+On Metacritic, the second season has a score of 86 out of 100 based on 12 critics, indicating "universal acclaim".
+Kelly Lawler, writing in USA Today, called the season "an even more enjoyable affair with better music and a cheekily absurdist tone that makes the series just silly enough to be serious".
+In The Washington Post, Peter Marks wrote, "The cockeyed genius of the series ... is finding profundity in parody."

+A review of both seasons in Collider calls it "Apple TV+'s Most Underrated Show".
+Julia Glassman wrote in The Mary Sue: "The music and storytelling play off each other in perfect balance."
+Tributes to the show have included a live performance presented at 54 Below titled "54 Sings Schmigadoon!" in September 2023.